Can a Range Hood Cover Affect Performance?

 When shopping for a range hood, most people focus on airflow ratings, noise levels, and installation type.
 But one detail often gets overlooked: the range hood cover itself.
 Whether it's stainless steel, glass, decorative, or custom-built, a range hood's exterior design can play an important role in how well it performs.
 In some cases, the impact is significant.

-Here's how and why the hood cover matters, what design features help or hurt performance, and how to choose a range hood that balances style and function.
+Here's how and why the hood cover matters for effective kitchen ventilation, what design features help or hurt performance, and how to choose a range hood that balances style and function

 What Does a Range Hood Cover Do?